 With the right RF site survey tool, you won’t have to do much to interpret the results of your survey because the tool will automatically highlight all areas of signal weakness and help you discover problems such as cross-channel interference.
 All you need to do is make changes to the wireless network to improve its performance, such as replacing the existing wireless router with a more powerful one or using a signal booster to extend the signal.

 After you make changes to improve the performance of the surveyed wireless network, you should continue monitoring it on an ongoing basis.
 You may discover that the performance of the network fluctuates over time, which would warrant an additional RF site survey to be performed.
 Make sure to document everything so you can always go back and compare current results with past results.

 NetSpot is a versatile and easy to use RF site survey tool that provides its users with a comprehensive and complete RF site survey solution that can be used by professionals and home users alike.

 Despite being one of the most accessible tools in its category, NetSpot delivers highly accurate results and offers multiple visualizations to instantly uncover all problems with wireless networks.

 In addition to its powerful RF site survey capabilities, NetSpot can also collect every detail about surrounding wireless networks and present the gathered data, such as signal level, interference, noise, etc., as an interactive table.

-NetSpot is compatible with both Mac and Windows, and it supports 2.4 GHz and 5 GHz frequency bands at 20/40/80/160 MHz channels.
+NetSpot is compatible with both Mac and Windows, and it supports 2.4 GHz, 5 GHz and 6 GHz frequency bands at 20/40/80/160 MHz channels.